Minimum Slab Thickness for Garage & 8 Essentials for Concrete Strength

 Proper concrete compaction is essential for a strong & durable garage floor.
 Air voids in concrete make it weak and susceptible to cracking.
 Compaction removes the air voids and creates a more solid and dense slab.

-Concrete compaction results in:
+Concrete slab compaction results in:

 • Increased strength and durability